wilsonism/geo702/syllabus.md

 * [Map Collections](http://libguides.uky.edu/maps), Science Library in King Library 410C
 * [Stress Management Workshops](http://www.uky.edu/counselingcenter/student-services) in Frazee Hall

+Resources exist across campus to assist students with academic success, wellness, finances, and belonging.
+Learn more at https://www.uky.edu/basicneeds/home.

 ### Meet deadlines.

 Meeting deadlines is an important professional practice.
 Consult the course schedule, below, for the due dates of the course assignments.
 A 10-percent deduction will be applied to the final score of your assignment for submissions after the deadline on the same calendar day, with an additional 10-percent deduction for each additional calendar day the assignment is late.
 If the assignment is not delivered by the next class meeting, the assignment will not be accepted.